Meet our team.

 There is never one clinical strategy that works for every child, but what is one of your “go-to’s”?

-Lighting Round Q&A With Jessica!
+Lighting Round Q&A With Aida!

 What made you want to be a speech therapist?